10 do and don’t for planning a wedding in Italy

 - What paperwork is required and in what timeframes?

-Even if it might be a bit tedious now, it is much better to find out these things early and a planner in this stage is more helpful than you expect.
+Even if it might be a bit tedious now, it is much better to find out these things early and an expert planner at this stage is more helpful than you expect.

 5. DO consider traditions, both home and away

-There are a number of traditions associated with weddings; it has important that you consider which of these (if any) you would like to factor into your wedding; does the fact that you are getting married abroad affect any of these?
+There are a number of traditions associated with weddings.
+It is important that you consider which of these (if any) you would like to factor into your wedding; does the fact that you are getting married abroad affect any of these?
 Equally, find out what traditions there are in your destination country, you may want to include some of these into your day to give it a unique and authentic difference.

 6. DON’T underestimate the temperature